mitchellkim0928/mitchellkim0928.github.io/_posts/2019-8-15-no-entitlement.md

 Feeling a sense of entitlement makes us demand more from the world, and resentful in the case things don't pan out as we desired.
 It becomes a quick path to misery.

-I'm not only saying this in the veins of "If you expect less, you are frustrated less."
+I'm not only saying this in the veins of "If you expect less, you will be frustrated less."
 (Which is also true).

 If you feel less entitled, there emerges a room for more gratitude, and this shift in mindset naturally makes you a happier person.